 Kubernetes Istio Configuration

-When installing the CloudZero Agent for Kubernetes Helm chart in a Kubernetes cluster that uses Istio, additional steps may be required to ensure proper functionality.
-This is because Istio automatically configures sidecars to use mutual TLS (mTLS), which can interfere with the agent’s existing TLS communication.
+When you are installing the CloudZero Agent in a Kubernetes cluster that is Istio-enabled, you may have to perform additional steps to ensure proper functioning.
+This is because Istio automatically configures sidecars to use mutual TLS (mTLS), which can interfere with the Agent's existing TLS communication.

 While this does not block pod deployments, it prevents the insightsController from collecting critical pod labels, which are necessary for accurate cost allocation.

-To ensure the CloudZero Agent for Kubernetes works correctly in Istio-enabled clusters, you can choose from the following options:
+To ensure the CloudZero Agent for Kubernetes works correctly in Istio-enabled clusters, you can use one of the following options:

-Option 1: Disable Sidecar Injection for the CloudZero Agent for Kubernetes webhook-server Pods Only
+Option 1: Disable sidecar injection for Kubernetes webhook-server pods only

 To disable the sidecar injection only for a subset of the pods deployed by the cluster, update the chart input values with the following annotation: